Memorandum D18-4-1: Select Luxury Items Tax on Importation

 Additional information on declaration and accounting

-55. For more information regarding the declaration and the accounting for subject items that are commercial goods and subject items that are casual goods (non-commercial), refer to D Memoranda series: D17—Accounting and Release Procedures.
+58. For more information regarding the declaration and the accounting for subject items that are commercial goods and subject items that are casual goods (non-commercial), refer to D Memoranda series: D17 - Accounting and Release Procedures.

 Rulings

-56. The CBSA recommends that importers submit an application for a ruling if they have any doubt as to the origin, tariff classification or value for duty of goods.
-The procedures for obtaining a ruling are outlined in Memorandum D11-11-1, National Customs Rulings (NCR), Memorandum D11-11-3, Advance Rulings for Tariff Classification, and Memorandum D11-4-16, Advance Rulings Under Free Trade Agreements.
+59. The CBSA recommends that importers submit an application for a ruling if they have any doubt as to the origin, tariff classification or value for duty of goods.
+The procedures for obtaining a ruling are outlined in Memorandum D11-11-1: National Customs Rulings (NCR), Memorandum D11-11-3: Advance Rulings for Tariff Classification, and Memorandum D11-4-16: Advance Rulings Under Free Trade Agreements.

 Commercial goods

-57. The obligation to make a correction to the incorrect declaration starts when the importer has reason to believe that a declaration of origin, tariff classification or value for duty is incorrect.
-The prescribed 90-day period to make a correction pursuant to section 32.2 of the Customs Act starts on the date that the importer has, or was deemed to have had, specific information that a declaration is incorrect.
+60. The obligation to make a correction to the incorrect declaration starts when the importer has reason to believe that a declaration of origin, tariff classification or value for duty is incorrect.
+The prescribed 90-day period to make a correction pursuant to section 32.2 of the Customs Act starts on the date that the importer has specific information that a declaration is incorrect.

-59. Where an amount of luxury tax is to be refunded to the importer or is to be paid to the CBSA, the CBSA will issue a Form B2‑1, Canada Customs—Detailed Adjustment Statement (DAS), which serves as a notice of refund or assessment, in response to an adjustment request, or in response to a review or re-determination initiated by the CBSA.
+62. Where an amount of luxury tax is to be refunded to the importer or is to be paid to the CBSA, the CBSA will issue a Statement of Adjustment (SOA), which serves as a notice of refund or assessment, in response to an adjustment request, or in response to a review or re-determination initiated by the CBSA.

 Casual goods (non-commercial)

-61. Where there is overpayment of luxury tax, an importer may submit Form B2G, CBSA Informal Adjustment Request to the appropriate CBSA Casual Refund Centre to request refund of the amount overpaid as per Memorandum D6-2-6, Refund of Duties and Taxes on Non-commercial Importations.
+64. Where there is overpayment of luxury tax, an importer may submit Form B2G, CBSA Informal Adjustment Request to the appropriate CBSA Casual Refund Centre to request refund of the amount overpaid as per Memorandum D6-2-6: Refund of Duties and Taxes on Non-commercial Importations.

 Commercial goods and casual goods (non-commercial)